18kimn/blog/src/routes/writing/data-websites/index.md

 Code using the canvas is often more difficult to read or write since it does not use any of the traditional DOM APIs that web developers know.
-The accessibility benefits of SVG (although they don't apply as much to larger visualizations) are lost immediately once you transition.
+The accessibility benefits of SVG are lost immediately once you transition.^[This is a bit of a stretch, since large SVG visualizations lose the "freebie" accesssilbity hints they gain from being part of the DOM, and thus are pretty much on par with canvas-based visualizations.]
 These two points make an undeniably high price to transition to canvas code.
 And you should be most cautious of all of the fact that _canvas might not solve your problem_; canvas helps with rendering in a browser, but if your user becomes impatient while waiting for a model, or they are staring at a blank page while data loads, or you simply aren't displaying a lot of data at once, then rendering is not the issue you need to solve in the first place.
 Some diagnostic profiling in the developer tools panel will help you answer this question to a good degree of confidence and can help you avoid sinking hours into a potentially unhelpful change to your codebase.

 That being said, canvas is not that difficult to use once you learn it -- just as many would say for the SVG model of